friedev/boost/README.md

 ### Discord Bot

-To run boost-py as a Discord bot, you must first create a bot account via the [Discord Developer Portal](https://discord.com/developers/applications).
+To serve the Boost Discord bot, you must first create a bot account via the [Discord Developer Portal](https://discord.com/developers/applications).
 This is a standard process and you can find documentation for it online.

 Then: